nishidemasami/plantuml/README.md

 ## Dependencies

-Requires java and graphviz to be installed on the system.
+Requires java to be installed on the system.

 ## Usage